t3rmin4t0r/yourkit-helpers/README.md

 	              org.apache.hadoop.hive.ql.exec.SMBMapJoinOperator.joinFinalLeftData() 348786 ms/1

 By default, it prints out the most expensive call-tree in the code.

+Apply liberally with xargs -n 1 for immediate results, instead of downloading them all for no good reason.

 This is probably the simplest thing you can do with the script, but if you wanted to dig deeper, the `ourkit/__init.py` has very little code and needs no docs (if you think otherwise, please fork and send a pull-request).